It's a Bird... It's a Plane... It's Superman: Revivals

 From June 18 to July 25, 2010, the Dallas Theater Center presented a revised version of It's a Bird..., starring Matt Cavenaugh in the dual role of Superman/Clark Kent, Zakiya Young as Lois Lane, Patrick Cassidy as Max Mencken, and Cavenaugh's real life wife Jenny Powers as Sydney Sharp (Cassidy developed laryngitis during the run of the show, and choreographer Joel Ferrell took over the role until Cassidy recovered).
 The new book for the show was written by playwright and comic book writer Roberto Aguirre-Sacasa.
 Kevin Moriarty, the Dallas Theater's artistic director, believed that the show's campy, pop art-inflected book had "not dated well" and approached Charles Strouse in 2008 for permission to revise the musical.
 Strouse acquiesced, and Moriarty hired Aguirre-Sacasa, a "lifelong fan" of the musical.
 Aguirre-Sacasa moved the musical's setting to 1939, and made the show's primary focus the "love triangle" between Clark Kent, Lois Lane, and Superman.
-Songs were cut, new songs commissioned, the order of songs changed.
+Songs were cut, new songs were commissioned, and the order of songs was changed.
 In November 2009, Moriarty and Aguirre-Sacasa held a private reading of the revised book with the show's surviving creators, Strouse, Adams, and Benton.

 A staged concert production took place as part of New York City Center's Encores! series from March 20–24, 2013.
 The cast included Edward Watts as Superman and Will Swenson as Max Mencken, with Jenny Powers playing Lois Lane.
 Powers had played Sydney Sharp in the 2010 Dallas revival.
 On March 23, Bob Holiday, who originated the role of Superman on Broadway, attended the show and met with the cast.

 The show's UK premiere was played in London in March 2014 at Ye Olde Rose and Crown Theatre and was produced by All Star Productions.
-After positive reviews, "the real star of the show is Charles Strouse and Lee Adams’ delightful score..." wrote the musicaltheatrereview.com, the show transferred to the Leicester Square Theatre in the West End for a limited run in February 2015.
+After positive reviews, "the real star of the show is Charles Strouse and Lee Adams' delightful score..." wrote the musicaltheatrereview.com, the show transferred to the Leicester Square Theatre in the West End for a limited run in February 2015.

 In September 2016, there was the first production in the German language in Braunschweig, Germany.
 The OnStage - school of musical is producing the German Premiere at the Brunsviga.